Kat632/Portfolio-Website/TESTING.md

 ## **Functionality Testing**

-I used Mozilla Web Developer Tools and Chrome Developer Tools throughout the project for testing and solving problems with responsiveness and style issues.
+I used Mozilla Web Developer Tools and Chrome Developer Tools throughout the project for testing and solving problems with responsiveness and style.

 ## **Compatibility Testing**